S&P 500, Nasdaq end up as Fed in no rush to raise rates

 Separately, the ADP National Employment Report showed companies hired 218,000 workers in July, below analysts' projections of 230,000 and less than June's total.

-Insurance stocks fell after Humana Inc, WellPoint Inc and Aflac Inc all reported lower earnings, though WellPoint's profit was above expectations.
+Insurance stocks fell after Humana Inc (HUM.N), WellPoint Inc WLP.N and Aflac Inc (AFL.N) all reported lower earnings, though WellPoint's profit was above expectations.

 About 6.2 billion shares changed hands on U.S. exchanges, above the 5.6 billion average for the month to date, according to data from BATS Global Markets.